apocalyptech/blcm-web/_pages/community.md

 # Community / Support

 If you have any problems installing or running  these mods please see the [FAQ](https://bit.ly/2un6scY) first as most questions will be answered there.
-For further support see bellow.
+For further support see below.

 The place which serves as a home base for UCP development, and is a long-running place for BL2/TPS modders to hang out, discuss mods, get help with modding, and share their creations,